-In the last couple of weeks, I have been become fascinated with the the history of policing, an area of dire import for libertarians of all stripes.
+In the last couple of weeks, I have been become fascinated with the the history of policing.
 Originally, the word police was synonymous with policy as we know it today e.g. civil administration, but slowly it began to take a different tact around the time when the modern state and economy were coming into their own.
 According to the etymology dictionary, the first force so-named in England was the Marine Police, set up 1798 to protect merchandise at the Port of London.

 - Political theory attends too much to institutions and too little to practices.
 All too often, there is discussion of “what is the best government?”, to which libertarians will counter, “should we have government at all?”
 The problem is that there is government.
 So the issue is not on first principles, but on the actions and practices of government, i.e. governmentality.

 - “The state has its reasons which are known neither to sentiment nor to religion.”

 - Public choice economics and Foucault’s governmentality are not separated by area of interest but in methodology.

 - For Foucault, the defining characteristic of the police state is the marginalization of the distinction between government by law and government by decree.